Digital Marketing Tips & Advice For 2021

 5. Standardize Your Tracking UTMs

-Nick is the founder of Market Metrics, a SaaS tool that helps users collect, transform and report marketing data in a matter of minutes.
-With a background in data engineering and marketing, Nick now helps clients get the most out of their marketing data.
+Nick is the founder of Market Metrics, a SaaS tool that helps users collect, transform and report data in a matter of minutes.
+With a background in data engineering and marketing, Nick now helps clients get the most out of their inbound marketing.

 A great digital marketing tip is to standardize the UTM parameters used to track a URL.
 We suggest all UTM parameters should be lowercase and to use underscores if there are multiple words for consistency and readability.